ARKTIK-Ministry/J-Michael-F.-Morris-ARKTIK-Ministries/A Hybrid Ministry for the Modern Age.md

 ##  **Vision:**

-ARKTIK envisions a global community where understanding flourishes, reconciliation bridges divides, and Ambassadors champion peace and security worldwide through knowledge, interfaith kinship, and sacred connection.
+ARKTIK envisions a global community where understanding flourishes, reconciliation bridges divides, and **ARKTIK Ambassadors** champion peace and security worldwide through knowledge, interfaith kinship, and sacred connection.
 By embracing both tradition and innovation, ARKTIK strives to be a sanctuary for spiritual growth and interfaith harmony in the digital age.